msalemor/assistants-api-dev-training/README.md

 ## Requirements

-- Assistants avaible for models 3 and 4 in selected regions
+- Assistants available for models 3 and 4 in selected regions
 - Use API Version: 2024-02-15-preview

 ## Running these demos

-- Intall the pip requirements:
+- Install the requirements:
   - `pip install -r requirements.txt`

 - Create a `notebooks\.env` file with the following content: